Recruitment Coordinator Careers and Salary Information

 Job Outlook for Recruitment Coordinators

-Employment of human resources specialists – a category of professionals that can include recruitment coordinators – is expected to continue increasing through at least 2022, according to projections by the federal Bureau of Labor Statistics (BLS).
+Employment of human resources specialists – a category of professionals that can include recruitment coordinators – is expected to grow steadily through 2024, according to projections by the federal Bureau of Labor Statistics (BLS).
 There will be variations in job growth based on the specific industry or specialty.
 Demand is likely to be driven, in part, by the retirement of baby boomers, which will result in companies recruiting replacement workers.

 The BLS reports that candidates with a bachelor’s degree can expect to have stronger employment prospects.

 A recruitment coordinator works closely with job candidates, external recruiters, headhunters and other human resources professionals in support of a business’ hiring needs.
 They typically manage the flow of candidates thorough the recruitment process, from scheduling interviews to bringing new employees on board.

 These human resources specialists may also conduct testing, screening and preliminary interviewing of potential employees.
 Often, recruitment coordinators arrange travel for job candidates and act as a liaison between the company and the candidate.

 Representing their employers at job fairs, recruiting events and open houses is another responsibility of recruitment coordinators.
 They may prepare information packets and gather qualified job seekers’ contact information.
 Many are required to use specialized software to track applicants.

 Recruitment coordinators often participate in HR department meetings and assist in writing job postings and employment ads.
 Some serve as backup to a corporate recruiter.
 These specialists may also interact with department heads, and other managers and staff to coordinate the recruitment and hiring of new employees.